Turning Struggles Into Stories

 It’s clarity.

-A small, clear shift is more useful than a large, unclear outcome.
+A small, clearly understood shift is often more useful than a large outcome nobody fully understands.

-Because someone else can recognize it—and apply it.
+Because someone else can recognize it—and apply it to their own situation.

 Why Struggle-Based Stories Actually Work